Staff Profile

 Alone or in combination with other probes, weak lensing can reveal a wealth of information about our Universe, including maps of the invisible dark matter.

-I am part of the Kilo Degree Survey, LSST and Euclid, wherein I am developping novel techniques to better analyse cosmic shear data.
-My novel simulation-based methods can improve by a factor of three the precision on the dark energy equation of state.
+He is part of the Kilo Degree Survey, LSST-DESC and Euclid, wherein he is developing cutting-edge techniques to better analyse cosmic shear data.
+His novel simulation-based methods can improve by a factor of three the precision on the dark energy equation of state.

 This image represents a simulated mass map as detected with the technique of gravitational lensing.
 Over-plotted are the simulated dark matter haloes that live within the cosmic web, which themselves host galaxies observed by our telescopes.

-Joachim is now an Ernest Rutherford Fellow at Newcastle University, and is leading the core numerical simulation programme in many international weak lensing collaborations (KiDS, LSST and Euclid).
+Dr. Joachim Harnois-Deraps is an Ernest Rutherford Fellow at Newcastle University, and is leading the numerical simulation programme in many international weak lensing collaborations (KiDS, LSST and Euclid).
 You can find a list of his publications here.

-I am not teaching any courses at the moment, but I am regularly looking for summer students, M.Sc. and Ph.D.
+I am teaching PHY2029 in the winter semester, and I am regularly looking for summer students, M.Sc. and Ph.D.
 Please get in touch if you are interested or intrigued by my research.